Tuesday, October 4, 2011

 4. Promote healthy behaviors

-5. Connect children with insurance and health care providers
+5. Connect children with insurance and healthcare providers

 6. Handle emergency situations